Ló͘-bah-pn̄g

-Ló͘-bah-pn̄g (Taiwanese: ló͘-bah-pn̄g), also called bah-sò-pn̄g in southern Taiwan, or translated to minced pork rice in English, is a rice dish that is commonly seen throughout Taiwan and Southern Fujian, China.
-The flavor may vary from one region to another, but the basic ingredients remain the same: ground pork marinated and boiled in soy sauce served on top of steamed rice.
+Ló͘-bah-pn̄g, also called bah-sò-pn̄g or Lou-rou-fan in southern Taiwan, or translated to minced pork rice in English, is a rice dish that is commonly seen throughout Taiwan and Southern Fujian, China.
+The flavor may vary from one region to another, but the basic ingredients remain the same: lu rou pork marinated and boiled in soy sauce served on top of steamed rice.
 It is a type of gaifan dish.